Christmas and New Year Skip permits 2019

 - The skip(s) owner will compensate the council for any remedial work that has been undertaken by the council or its contractors to rectify damage caused by the skip, its positioning, the skip contents, or by the picking up or setting down of the skip or any other damage caused to the highway, or council property by the skip or skip vehicles.

 - The skip owner must be a registered waste carrier and must have public liability insurance cover (or the equivalent which offers the necessary insurance cover to members of the general public) for the duration that the skip is placed on the highway.
-Before a skip licence is granted, the skip(s) owner agrees to provide full details of insurance and any certificates that may be requested by the council.
+Before a skip permit is granted, the skip(s) owner agrees to provide full details of insurance and any certificates that may be requested by the council.

 Section 139 (11) of the Highways Act 1980 contains the following definition: "Owner" in relation to a builder's skip which is the subject of a hiring agreement, being an agreement for a hiring of not less than one month, or a hire purchase agreement, means the person in possession of the skip under that agreement.